AlexKlum/WordPress-Bookstore/README.md

 # WordPress-Bookstore

-A WordPress bookstore created with the WooCoomerce plugin.
+A simple WordPress bookstore created with the WooCoomerce plugin.

 I used Docker to run it localy.